rapee9999/docker-images/README.md

 ### cv-cdev
 Build based on opencv-cdev and libtorch-cdev.
 Designed to be a development container providing opencv and libtorch on top of debian-cdev.

-Test image by docker`-compose up cv-cdev-test`
+Test image by `docker-compose up cv-cdev-test`

 See example app at the same locations as example apps in opencv-cdev and libtorch-cdev